RHYCO Safe House & Drop-In Centre

 The Kawangware Slum is home to more than 130,000 people, where residents live under the grip of extreme poverty that makes life a constant struggle to survive.
 For children and youth, the situation is particularly dire, and many of them turn to ‘street work’ as a way of escaping life at home.
 Girls are often forced into the sex trade, and many boys join gangs to get the sense of belonging they lack at home.
 These children quickly learn that life on the streets is violent and unsafe, yet with few other choices, their decisions lead them directly into the cycle of poverty.

 In 2014, we partnered with the Real Hope Youth Community Organization (RHYCO), a local child welfare organization, to open a drop-in centre that gives children a safe place away from the dangers of the street and the abuses of home life.
-The centre provides nutritional support, education, mentorship, hygiene care, and psychosocial support for both parents and children.
-When Kawangware saw a sharp rise in domestic and sexual abuse during COVID-19 lockdowns, RHYCO moved quickly to establish a safe house as well for children who needed to be removed from their homes as soon as possible.
-Since May 2021, the RHYCO compound has served as a drop-in centre for up to 70 children and a safe house for up to 20 children who require temporary shelter from abuse.
+When Kawangware saw a sharp rise in domestic abuse during COVID-19 lockdowns, RHYCO moved to a bigger compound to establish a safe house in addition to the drop-in centre for children who needed to be removed from their homes as soon as possible.
+Since May 2021, after completing major renovations, the RHYCO compound now serves as a drop-in centre for up to 70 children and a safe house for up to 20 children who require temporary shelter from abuse.

 How Your Gift Helps!

-Your support helps vulnerable children escape exploitation and abuse; facilitates family re-integration and rehabilitation for children with addictions; provides children with access to basic needs such as food, health care, and hygiene care; and empowers children through mentorship and education.
-Thanks to some generous donors who pay all our overhead, 100% of your gift will be sent to the RHYCO Safe House & Drop-In Centre!
+Your support helps vulnerable children escape exploitation and abuse; facilitates family re-integration and rehabilitation for children with addictions; provides children with access to basic needs such as food, health care, hygiene care, and psychosocial support; and empowers children through mentorship and education.

 The RHYCO Team